anna-marie-vos/Installs/README.md

 ### Note: run heroku locally to check for issues using:
 *  heroku local web
 * Your app should now be running on http://localhost:5000/.

+### Note: when using knex and trying to deploy
+* to check heroku, in terminal type: heroku logs
+* this will give you the errors as it runs.
+* check if pg is installed, if not install this: npm install pg --save
+* go to the heroku page click on the resources file and search for postgress in the addons and use that.
+* then copy the string and copy that into the webpack

+### Note: when bundle.js is not working
+* in package.json add "postinstall":"webpack -p" and add bundle.js in .gitignore
+* this will create a bundle.js in the public folder